-At Nerrols Primary School, it is our intention that all children eligible for the pupil premium have the same opportunities as their peers - they are not limited by their home circumstances.
+At Nerrols Primary School, our intention is that all children have the same opportunities as their non-disadvantaged peers - they are not limited by their background or home circumstances.
 Irrespective of their background or challenges, pupil premium children make good progress and achieve in line with age related expectations.
-We maintain high expectations for all our pupils, delivering high quality teaching throughout the school.
+We maintain high expectations for our pupils whilst delivering high quality teaching throughout the school.
 The focus of our plan is to close the gap between pupil premium children and their peers, whilst ensuring good progress for those who are already high attainers.

 We will consider the challenges faced by our vulnerable pupils, consider their strengths and greatest areas of need, whilst also considering the context of all pupils within the school.
-We will assess common themes across the school which we will focus on developing such as vocabulary, creative experiences or access to high quality teaching and learning.
-We will also seek opportunities for children to experience a broad range of life experiences such as theatre trips, playing a musical instrument and developing their sporting abilities.
+We will assess common themes across the school which we can focus on developing such as vocabulary, creative experiences or access to high quality teaching and learning.
+We will also seek opportunities for children to experience a broad range of life experiences such as theatre trips, playing an instrument and sports.

 Our approach will be based on a range of research and evidence.
-We will ensure all stakeholders are involved in developing and implementing the strategy which will help us to effectively identify our children's challenges and act upon these promptly and effectively.
+We will ensure all stakeholders are involved in developing and implementing the strategy which will help us to effectively diagnose our children's challenges and act upon these promptly and effectively.
 To ensure a robust system of implementation, a cycle of monitoring and evaluating will guide our practice.